mpvnet-player/mpv.net/Manual.md

 A third way is to drag and drop files on the main window.

+Whenever the control key is pressed when files are opened, the playlist is not cleared but the files are appended to the playlist.

 ### Open > Open URL

 The Open URL menu entry can be used to open URLs for example from YouTube.

 mpv.net monitors the Windows clipboard and ask if URLs should be played in case it finds a URL in the clipboard.
+This feature uses a keyword whitelist that can be configured in the config editor.

+Whenever the control key is pressed when URLs are opened, the playlist is not cleared but the URLs are appended to the playlist.

 ### Open > Show media search